Measures of physical mixing evaluate the economic mobility of the typical individual: Mixing and mobility

-We hereby emphasize that mixing is strongly related to the concept of ergodicity.
-However, the latter is a broader concept: an observable $x$ is said to be ergodic if its time average is equal to its ensemble average at any given time.
-Every mixing system will satisfy this hypothesis because $x$ travels across the phase space in a proportional manner.
-Nonetheless, the ergodic hypothesis can be satisfied even the system is non-mixing.
-Hence, every dynamical system that is mixing is also ergodic, but the opposite is not necessarily true.

-In economic terms, mixing implies that the system does not discriminate between individuals on the basis of their history: it is possible for everyone to move between any ranks in the distribution over time.
-Thus, this concept can be seen as a mathematical manifestation of the ``American Dream''.
+In economic terms, mixing implies that the system does not discriminate between individuals on the basis of their history: it is possible for everyone to change their position in the distribution over time.

-Although mixing is naturally linked to economic mobility, as captured by standard measures of mobility, the two are not always the same.
-As we will see in~\Sref{measures}, there is always a relationship between measures that incorporate mixing and standard mobility measures, whenever mixing exists in the system.
+Although mixing is naturally linked to economic mobility, as defined by standard measures of mobility, the two are not always the same: Mobility, fundamentally represents the ability of individuals to change their wealth or rank within the wealth distribution.
+As we will see in~\Sref{measures}, there is always a relationship between measures of mixing and standard mobility measures, when mixing exists in the system.
 However, the standard measures may still indicate that there is some level of mobility even when mixing does not occur.
-Yet, the existence of such mobility, a degree of which always exists practically, does not guarantee mixing, as this observation depends on the existence of mobility between \textit{every} quantile in the wealth distribution.
-This idea was already described by \citet{Mcfarland1970}.
+For instance, a finite value of $\beta(t)$ in a non-mixing economy can still signify the presence of mobility, reflecting the extent to which individuals are moving within the distribution.
+Yet, the existence of such mobility, a degree of which always exists practically, does not guarantee mixing, as this observation depends on the existence of mobility between \textit{every} quantile in the wealth distribution~\cite{Mcfarland1970}.